 Artisan purveyors, meanwhile, treat each cube of cheese as a hand-sale and an opportunity.

-“We have a core group of young folks who come in interested in good food and want a great food experience,” says Emilio Mignucci, vice at Di Bruno Bros., a Philadelphia-based gourmet food emporium.
+“We have a core group of young folks who come in interested in good food and want a great food experience,” says Emilio Mignucci, vice president at Di Bruno Bros., a Philadelphia-based gourmet food emporium.
 “Let’s face it, cheese is not inexpensive, and really well-made cheese can be very pricey.
 It can be intimidating because you want to spend wisely.
 As Michael Pollan explained in The Omnivore’s Dilemma, and this I believe is very relevant today—real food, well-made and sustainably grown, comes with a cost.”

 Mignucci sees it as his personal mission to share not just the flavors and history of the cheese he sells, but the stories of the families behind them.